-5 Critical Construction Project Reports your System Should Pull Without Fuss
+5 Critical Construction Project Reports Your System Should Pull Without Fuss

 The main reason construction businesses implement an integrated project management system is for the visibility that they can gain over every aspect of a project.
-Besides being able to get projects planned and executed on-time, such systems also give businesses access to a wealth of data that can then be used to impact their bottom line.
+Besides being able to get projects planned and executed on-time, such systems also give businesses access to a wealth of data within construction reports that can then be used to impact their bottom line.

-Basic Accounting Reports
+1. Detailed Construction Accounting Reports

-At a bare minimum, you’ll need the following for your accounting function: profit and loss report, balance sheets, trial balance and trading summaries.
+There are many project management report types, and at a bare minimum, you’ll need the following for your accounting function: profit and loss report, balance sheets, trial balance and trading summaries.

 You’ll also need a general ledger model that supports inter-company transactions and hierarchical reporting across business units and entities.

-2. Forecasting and Cash Flow Reports
+2. Construction Forecasting and Cash Flow Reports

-These are the reports that will be key to understanding how profitable you are on the projects you undertake.
+These are the construction reports that will be key to understanding how profitable you are on the projects you undertake.
 You’ll need reports that help you manage project costs (e.g. revenue, risk and cash flow forecasting) and enable you to assess historical project performance.

 The system should provide you with a financial analysis throughout the entire lifecycle of all projects, from tender to completion (bonus points if it gives you access to real-time job analysis and committed and projected cost reporting).